 Tried medications before?
 Talk with your healthcare provider to be sure you have the right dosage, duration of use, and medication type for you.

-Try lining up your support
+Find your support

 Find those family members and friends who will support your quit efforts.
 Ask them to be there when you need someone to talk to or help you through a tough situation that might bring you back to smoking.

-Consider choosing a quit date
+Consider a quit date

-When you are ready, try to choose a quit date within the next two weeks, This will give you time to prepare.
+When you are ready, try to choose a quit date within the next two weeks, this will give you time to prepare.